TritonDataCenter/rfd/rfd/0013/README.md

 all other resources in the account, including users and keys (essentially making the subuser a delegated admin).
 This is obviously undesirable.

+Like CloudAPI and Manta, there are three basic scenarios that need to be supported in Docker's RBAC model, listed in the order of importance:

+1. Tenancy separation - Users within an account can manage resources belong to the roles of which they are members and have no access to resources outside of those roles.
+2. Access level - Users can be granted different levels of access to the same resources.
+E.g. some can read/write a certain resource while others may have read-only access.
+3. Combination of 1 and 2, i.e. each user in an account may have different access permissions to different resources.

 ## Proposed Scope for Docker RBAC